 Because Florida Southern College requires graduate degree completion within a seven-year period dating from the time of matriculation, students who request readmission after that period will be required to submit an application for readmission as well as an appeal to the Graduate Council of Florida Southern College.
 The student must explain any extenuating circumstances leading to the failure to complete the degree program in the required time.
 Furthermore, all previous coursework will be evaluated for currency and applicability to the current degree program.
 In following this appeal process, Florida Southern College makes no guarantee regarding readmission to the graduate program or acceptance of former Florida Southern College credit.
-Furthermore, should the student be readmitted, the college reserves the right to establish a new timetable for degree completion.
+Furthermore, should the student be readmitted, the College reserves the right to establish a new timetable for degree completion.
+Students in the DPT program are not eligible for re-admission.